-There is another reason why your band is stuck.
-You see, there are some cases that, over time, oil or gunk gets either into the watch band channel slot or onto the ends of the bands themselves.
+With some apple watch cases, oil or gunk can get stuck either into the watchband channel slot or onto the ends of the bands themselves.
 The following are some of the things you can do in such situations:

 - Use a non-ammonia cleaner.
 The watch band channel slot is probably in need of a thorough cleaning.
 You can use a non-ammonia cleaner when you clean the channel slot and the ends of the band.